Introducing ExecutionMode.WATCHER: Experimental High-Performance dbt Execution in Cosmos#

 By default, the watcher mode runs tests alongside models via the dbt build command being executed by the producer DbtProducerWatcherOperator operator.

 As a starting point, this execution mode does not support the TestBehavior.AFTER_EACH behaviour, since the tests are not run as individual tasks.
-Since this is the default TestBehavior in Cosmos, we are injecting ``EmptyOperator``s, a starting point, so the transition to the new mode can be seamless.
+Since this is the default TestBehavior in Cosmos, we are injecting EmptyOperator as a starting point to ensure a seamless transition to the new mode.

 The TestBehavior.BUILD behaviour is embedded to the producer DbtProducerWatcherOperator operator.